szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Specific types of creatures are always immune
   - By type: liches, demiliches, and dragons are immune.
 (Optional, ON by default)
   - By specific power: anyone of level 25 or above are immune.
 (Optional, OFF by default)
-  - By specific fame or infamy: a user-definable list of "boss-type" creatures are always immune.
-Demogorgon, Amelyssan and every other ToB boss, Irenicus, Kangaxx (both), named Dragons, Aran Linvail, Bodhi...
 - Any specific creature can only be affected by a trap once per second.
 This prevents trap stacking becoming a cheesy way of doing extreme damage suddenly.
 (ON by default)
 - Limit the amount of traps permitted at a time (1-6) (OFF by default)